Reciprocals of primes

 The reciprocals of prime numbers have been of interest to mathematicians for various reasons.
 They do not have a finite sum, as Leonhard Euler proved in 1737.

-Like all rational numbers, the reciprocals of primes have repeating decimal representations.
+As rational numbers, the reciprocals of primes have repeating decimal representations.
 In his later years, George Salmon (1819–1904) concerned himself with the repeating periods of these decimal representations of reciprocals of primes.

 Contemporaneously, William Shanks (1812–1882) calculated numerous reciprocals of primes and their repeating periods, and published two papers "On Periods in the Reciprocals of Primes" in 1873 and 1874.
 In 1874 he also published a table of primes, and the periods of their reciprocals, up to 20,000 (with help from and "communicated by the Rev. George Salmon"), and pointed out the errors in previous tables by three other authors.